ReneSola How Have the Numbers Shaped Up for Stock market Insights & financial analysis

 Insiders buying/selling: ReneSola (NYSE:SOL)

-In the past three months, APi Group insiders have not sold or bought any company stock.
-Only 9.50% of the stock of APi Group is held by insiders.
-77.48% of the stock of APi Group is held by institutions.
+In the past three months, ReneSola insiders have sold more of their company’s stock than they have bought.
+Specifically, they have bought $0.00 in company stock and sold $29,895,848.00 in company stock.
+40.36% of the stock of ReneSola is held by institutions.
 High institutional ownership can be a signal of strong market trust in this company.

 Earnings and Valuation of ReneSola (NYSE:SOL